 Each strap has a total of 20 loops for a combined total of 40 connection points.
-This allows for maximum adjustment and flexibly when setting up the hammock straps: you can move your carabiners up and down until your hammock is sitting just right.
+This allows for maximum adjustment and flexibility when setting up the hammock straps: you can move your carabiners up and down until your hammock is sitting just right.

-The straps are an impressive 12 feet long, designed to accommodate large tree trunks, or trees that are set far apart.
+The straps are an impressive 12 feet long, designed to accommodate large tree trunks or trees that are set far apart.

 Homitt hammock straps are made from a polyester webbing that is sturdy and durable.
 The straps are resistant to stretching and won’t sag, even in wet conditions.

 If you happen to be spending the night in your hammock, you can be confident that your hammock will be sitting at the same height when you wake up in the morning.

 - Homitt hammock straps have increased options for hammock setup.